 Work to construct a new teaching block to provide six additional classrooms was completed in August 2021.
 This project was funded by LB Wandsworth to provide sufficient local school spaces to provide for the local population.
 This has enabled the school to expand its Published Admissions Number (PAN) from 150 to 180.
 The school will grow each year as an additional 30 pupils are admitted into year 7.
-To ensure sufficient dining space as pupil numbers grow, a project to extend the dining hall is in the advanced planning stages with construction planned during 2023.
+To ensure sufficient dining space as pupil numbers grow, a project to extend the dining hall has now been granted planning permission.
+A sustained period of very high inflation has impacted the project, which is currently over the budget allocated by LB Wandsworth.
+It is anticipated that this will be addressed in the next few months so that construction can be completed in 2024.
 The project is funded by LB Wandsworth who will gift the buildings to the school.